mpdunne/alan/README.md

 Usage
 =====

+Alan is essentially a one-line bash code that turns the ```less``` reader into an alignment viewer.
+The full set of alan commands is about seven lines long.

 Alan can be used to view both FASTA and CLUSTAL format alignments.
 The command ```alan``` will automatically detect the format of the input file, and the nature of the sequences contained in the file.
 To load the alan commands in bash, simply type:

 ```